white-lab/protocols/README.md

-# Biology Notes

-Notes related to various topics in biology.
-These topics include neuroscience, systems and synthetic biology, and imaging.

-For notes on mass spectrometry and protocols used in the White lab, check the mass_spec and protocols folders respectively.
+# White Lab Protocols

+This repository contains notes and protocols for mass spectrometry analysis of proteomes.
+For general notes, check the `mass_spec` folder, and for individual protocols, check the `protocols` folder.

 ## Compiling to PDF